ardaku/fonterator/README.md

 * Automatic kerning and font layout.
 * Horizontal and vertical text layout.
 * Left-to-right and right-to-left text layout.
+* Use fallback fonts if a character is not available from one font.
+* Optional multilingual monospace (CJK is rendered exactly twice the width of Latin).

 ## TODO
-* Support OpenType formatted fonts that are not just TrueType fonts (OpenType is a superset of TrueType).
-Notably there is no support yet for cubic Bezier curves used in glyphs.
+* Support OpenType fonts that aren't TrueType (Supporting cubic bezier curves).
-* Support ligatures of any kind (‽, etc.).
+* Support ligatures (‽,æ etc.).
-* Support some less common TrueType sub-formats.
+* Support other TrueType variants.

 ## Links
 * [Website](https://free.plopgrizzly.com/fonterator)